-The diagram shown below represent various states of a thread at any instant of time.
+The diagram shown below represents various states of a thread at any instant in time.

 Life Cycle of a thread

 - New Thread: When a new thread is created, it is in the new state.
-The thread has not yet started to run when thread is in this state.
-When a thread lies in the new state, it’s code is yet to be run and hasn’t started to execute.
+The thread has not yet started to run when the thread is in this state.
+When a thread lies in the new state, its code is yet to be run and hasn’t started to execute.

 A multi-threaded program allocates a fixed amount of time to each individual thread.
-Each and every thread runs for a short while and then pauses and relinquishes the CPU to another thread, so that other threads can get a chance to run.
-When this happens, all such threads that are ready to run, waiting for the CPU and the currently running thread lies in runnable state.
+Each and every thread runs for a short while and then pauses and relinquishes the CPU to another thread so that other threads can get a chance to run.
+When this happens, all such threads that are ready to run, waiting for the CPU and the currently running thread lie in a runnable state.

-- Timed Waiting: A thread lies in timed waiting state when it calls a method with a time out parameter.
+- Timed Waiting: A thread lies in a timed waiting state when it calls a method with a time-out parameter.
 A thread lies in this state until the timeout is completed or until a notification is received.
 For example, when a thread calls sleep or a conditional wait, it is moved to a timed waiting state.

 - Terminated State: A thread terminates because of either of the following reasons:

-- Because it exists normally.
-This happens when the code of thread has entirely executed by the program.
+- Because it exits normally.
+This happens when the code of the thread has been entirely executed by the program.

 - Because there occurred some unusual erroneous event, like segmentation fault or an unhandled exception.